-- Type and re-type a password for the controller.
+- Enter and reenter a password for the controller.

 Password must not contain the username as a substring.
-Any character must not consecutively repeat 3 or more times.
+Any character must not consecutively repeat three or more times.

-The password must be at least 12 characters and must follow 3 of the following 4 rules:
+The password must be at least 12 characters and must follow three of the following four rules:

 At least one number

 - After the deployment of the first controller is finished, deploy two additional controllers.